What is nonverbal communication: importance, types, and examples

 3. Appropriate touch – Encouragement

 Haptics play a crucial role in encouragement, motivation, and reassurance.
 The sense of touch provides comfort to the receiver.
-Patting on the back or a side embrace are the most simple ways to appreciate your team members.
+Patting on the back or a side embrace are simple ways to appreciate your team members.
 A stern handshake indicates that you are fully confident and trust that person.

 Note: A stern handshake is friendly in most parts of the world.
 However, in certain places, it is considered a symbol of dominance and a display of aggression.